moCronik/v1-v2-drivable-wheelchair/README.txt

 Update v1.0.420: Updated A21 model and xml to current v1 specs.

 Update v2.0.420: Updated logo to correct logo file and small xml edits for optimization.
+Upped the durability of the wheelchair as it was too low and restored the bunny hop feature.

 ## Usage
 Free to use.
 No modification or using in other mod packs without consent please.